Jabreezy7/youtube-clip-extension/README.md

 Clipped videos are only accessible through the YouTube website.
 Users will not be able to open the clipped URLs in the YouTube app on mobile devices or other platforms.
 Ensure to open the generated URLs in a web browser to view the clips.

 ## Icon Attribution
-Scissor icons created by Iconjam - Flaticon(https://www.flaticon.com/free-icons/construction-and-tools)
+Icons created by Iconjam - Flaticon(https://www.flaticon.com/free-icons/construction-and-tools)